LKirst/lie-esl/_pages/LK_Checklist_FilmReview_A2.md

 descriptive heading.)

 - Does your review have a clear structure?
-Is it divided into paragraphs, where each paragraph deals with one idea?
+Is it divided into paragraphs, where each **paragraph** deals with one idea?

 - First paragraph:

   - Does the first paragraph contain your brief[^brief] overall opinion of the film (in two to three sentences)?

-  - Does the first paragraph give some basic facts like the names of the actors and the year of release[^release]?
+  - Does the first paragraph give some basic facts like the title of the film (underlined), the names of the actors and the year of release[^release]?

 - Second paragraph:

-  - Do you provide a summary of the plot.
+  - Do you provide a **short** summary of the plot.

   - Do you provide enough detail so your reader knows what the film is about but not give away[^giveaway] the ending.

-- Third paragraph (the most important part of your review!):
+- Third paragraph (the **most important part** of your review!):

-  - Do you give your opinion and **explain** it?
+  - Do you **give your opinion** and **explain** it?

-  - Do you refer to concrete evidence or examples from the film?
+  - Do you give concrete examples from the film when you present your opinion?

-  - Do you consider different aspects (i.e. two or more), such as acting, the music and sound effects, special effects, how well the dialogue is written, how entertaining the plot is ...
+  - Do you consider **different aspects** (i.e. two or more), such as acting, the music and sound effects, special effects, how well the dialogue is written, how entertaining the plot is ...

 - Final paragraph: